TwinDragon/AzurLane_comp/Fleets/Northern_Parliament.md

 I'm not overly familiar with the Russian ships, but from what I have read, the general consensus is they have some good guns, torps are fairly bad, but the skills they have sometimes makes up for a bit of their shortfalls.
 Most of these ships are from WWI, and the rigging shows at times with their frigid look.

 On a lesser note, if you want barrages, Russia has barrages.
 Fire a few shots?
-BARAGE!
+BARRAGE!
 Fire a few more shots?
 HAVE ANOTHER BARRAGE!
 Got some more shots being fired?
 HERE'S ANOTHER BARRAGE!
 All the barrages are probably good for mob fleet duty.
 (Also, we got a Russian CV finally.)

 ## For Mother Russia!
 ### Main Fleet